krypto5863/COM3D2.ShaderServant/README.md

 This plugin seeks to be a simple and flexible external shader loader.
 So apart from loading all of NPRShader's shaders, it also can load any shader packages placed into ShaderServantPacks.
 However, in doing this, we saw there was a need for a more efficient and flexible way of toggling keywords and setting cubemaps.
 This is our advanced mates format that only works with ShaderServant.

+If you wish to use advanced material functions, keep reading.

 ## Remove `_NPRMAT_` from file name!
 NPR material files are denoted by using `_NPRMAT_SomeShaderName` in order to load shaders.
 However, when SS(ShaderServant) detects `_NPRMAT_` it will internally convert it to an advanced material but if you mix the keyword with advanced material functions, it will produce errors.
 Your advanced materials should be named just like your typical materials.
 Whatever you want, just no `_NPRMAT_`